mjoblin/vibinui/README_DEV.md

 * `Position`: Playhead position.
 * `Presets`: Information on Presets (e.g. Internet Radio stations).
 * `StateVars`: A general kitchen-sink message.
-Mostly used for extracting audio source information, and some details on the current audio (including stream details like codec). **This message's usefulness has largely been replaced by other message types and should be deprecated (once its remaining usefulness has been extracted)**.
+Mostly used for extracting audio source information, and some details on the current audio (including stream details like codec). **This message type's usefulness has largely been replaced by other message types and should be deprecated (once its remaining usefulness has been extracted)**.
 * `StoredPlaylists`: Information on Stored Playlists.
 * `System`: Information about the hardware devices (streamer name and power status; media server name).